StylianosZachariou/Multiplayer-Top-Down-Shooter/README.md

 ### The Application

-A zipped file containing the executable can be downloaded from the Release page or [here](https://github.com/StylianosZachariou/Multiplayer-Top-Down-Shooter/releases/download/1.0/executable.zip).
+A zipped file containing the match-making and game servers with the client can be downloaded from the Release page or [here](https://github.com/StylianosZachariou/Multiplayer-Top-Down-Shooter/releases/download/1.0/executable.zip).